Breast Cancer Immunohistochemical Image Generation: a Benchmark Dataset and Challenge Review: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{ccording} to data \cite{sung2021global} released by the International Agency for Research on Cancer (IARC), female breast cancer has surpassed lung cancer as the most commonly diagnosed cancer in 2020, with an estimated 2.3 million new cases.
+According to data \cite{sung2021global} released by the International Agency for Research on Cancer (IARC), female breast cancer has surpassed lung cancer as the most commonly diagnosed cancer in 2020, with an estimated 2.3 million new cases.
 Early determination of the type and stage of breast cancer is crucial to the formulation of treatment plans and the prognosis of patients.

 The current diagnosis of breast cancer is based on the pathological tissue stained with Hematoxylin and Eosin (H\&E) as the gold standard.
 Surgeons take a piece of tissue from the lesion area of the patient, which undergoes a series of procedures including slice preparation and staining, to finally make a pathological slide available for observation.
 The pathologist then observes the slice under a microscope and provides a diagnosis.
-A H\&E-stained slice is shown in Fig.~\ref{WSIexamples}(a)).
+An H\&E-stained slice is shown in Fig.~\ref{WSIexamples}(a)).

 For patients diagnosed with breast cancer, specific protein testing is often required to further evaluate the tumor.
 For example, the state (positive or negative) of human epidermal growth factor receptor-2 (HER2), needs to be identified for breast cancer, as the HER2 state is a helpful marker for therapy decision making \cite{iqbal2014human}.

 If a patient tests positive for HER2, doctors will administer targeted drug therapy.
 Timely targeted therapy can increase the survival chance of HER2-positive patients to a level similar to those of HER2-negative patients.
 Experts recommend that all patients diagnosed with invasive breast cancer undergo HER2 testing to significantly improve the treatment recommendations and decisions \cite{yamauchi2008her2}.

 The normal method for evaluating HER2 expression levels is to interpret the pathological images stained by immunohistochemical (IHC) technique.
 Specifically, an additional tissue section is taken from the patient's pathological tissue for IHC staining (an IHC-stained slice is shown in Fig.~\ref{WSIexamples}(b)), and pathologists determine the level of HER2 expression based on the staining pattern of the cell membrane in the section.
 According to clinical oncology practical guideline of American \cite{wolff2018human}, the interpretation rules for immunohistochemical images of breast cancer are as follows: \textit{IHC 0, no staining is observed or membrane staining that is incomplete and is faint/barely perceptible and in $\leq 10\%$ of tumor cells} (Fig.~\ref{HER2expressions}(a)); \textit{IHC 1+, incomplete membrane staining that is faint/barely perceptible and in \textgreater 10\% of tumor cells} (Fig.~\ref{HER2expressions}(b)); \textit{IHC 2+, weak to moderate complete membrane staining observed in \textgreater 10\% of tumor cells} (Fig.~\ref{HER2expressions}(c)); \textit{IHC 3+, circumferential membrane staining that is complete, intense, and in \textgreater 10\% of tumor cells} (Fig.~\ref{HER2expressions}(d)).